-Recipe notes: Use in place of dry grated parmesan in dressings, on pizza, salads, and pastas.
+Recipe Notes: Use in place of dry grated parmesan in dressings, on pizza, salads, and pasta.
 Yields 1-cup.
 42-calories per tablespoon.
 Prep time: 10-minutes

 - 1-cup raw cashews

 - Add all ingredients to the food processor and pulse on-off to form a fine crumble, but not powdery.

 For garlic bread: